 It would be my pleasure to share a photo or two from my wedding day.
 The wedding will be in October.
 So, if you don’t receive a photo until early November, it is not because I have forgotten.

 I do not mind if you use my question in the query section, and I give you permission to edit it as you see fit.

 It is funny how paths almost cross.
 I used to live in St. Paul in the early 90s.

 I am glad to hear you decided on the Stresemann!
 I would have chosen it as well if I would not have acquired a superb morning coat from 1926 a couple of years ago… but that’s another story.

 In your case, you should probably go with black.
 Since you want a double breasted waistcoat, I suggest you go with a single breasted coat.
-That way you display more of the waistcoat and it should not be too warm.
-Also, I would recommend to wear peaked lapels, it simply adds some formality and is the classic lapel style for the Stresemann.
+That way, you display more of the waistcoat and it should not be too warm.
+Also, I would recommend to wear peaked lapels, as it simply adds some formality and is the classic lapel style for the Stresemann.